 Mike Levin

 Can be bought and sold.
-When your campaign is funded by wealthy special interests and Israel-aligned super PACs like AIPAC, working people don’t come first — your donors do.
+When your campaign is funded by wealthy special interests and Israel-aligned super PACs like AIPAC (American-Israel PAC) and DMFI (Democratic Majority For Israel), working people don’t come first…your donors do.

 An Establishment Democrat that’s more loyal to the party and its donors than his constituents.
-Acts like a safe, status-quo insider instead of fighting for all working class Americans.
+Acts like a safe, status-quo insider instead of fighting for ordinary Americans.

-Puts Israel ahead of America.
-Regularly votes to send billions in taxpayer dollars to the Israeli government while people here can’t afford rent, healthcare, or college — that’s a choice, and it’s not for us.
+Prioritizes Israel over Americans.
+Regularly votes to send billions in taxpayer dollars to the Israeli government while people here can’t afford rent, healthcare, or college.
+That’s a choice, and it’s not for us.

-Backed the Laken Riley Act — stripping due process.
+Backed the Laken Riley Act, stripping due process from our neighbors.
 He chose to support Trump’s fascist agenda of cruelty and fear over civil liberties, putting all undocumented Americans and their families directly in harm’s way.

 Refuses to use his office to hold corporations accountable.
 He could force votes and big public hearings to expose price-gouging and abuse, but instead trades fights for district dollars and quiet deals.